adobe/helix-log/README.md

 <dt><a href="#MessageFormatter">MessageFormatter</a> ⇒ <code>*</code></dt>
 <dd><p>Most loggers take a message with <code>log()</code>, encode it and write it to some
 external resource.</p>
-<p>E.g. most Loggers (like ConsoleLogger, FileLogger, ...) write to a text
-oriented resource, so the message needs to be converted to text.
+<p>For example, most Loggers (like ConsoleLogger, FileLogger, ...) write to a text-oriented resource, so the message needs to be converted to text.
 This is what the formatter is for.</p>
 <p>Not all Loggers require text; some are field oriented (working with json
 compatible data), others like the MemLogger can handle arbitrary javascript objects, but still provide an optional formatter (in this case defaulted to